Click here to download the Board of Education's Framework for Teaching.

 Elementary Minimum Elementary Maximum High School Minimum High School Maximum Teacher Practice 75 300 90 360 Value Added (or Performance Tasks if not tested) 15 60 Performance Task 10 40 10 40

-- For Performance Tasks, the percentage of students who grew (starting and ending with the highest possible score counts as “growing”) will determine the score.
-Percentages will be converted to numbers between 1 and 4, which will then be multiplied by 10 or 15 to give you your performance task points.
+- For Performance Task, your student growth score is calculated based on the percentage of students who grew (starting and ending with the highest possible score counts as “growing”).
+Percentages are converted to numbers between 1 and 4, which are then multiplied by 10% or 15% to give you your Performance Task points.

-How will value added be used to determine student growth?
+How is the “value added measure” used to determine student growth?

-Student growth on NWEA will be measured by “value added.”
+Student growth for elementary teachers is based on Spring to Spring (starting in 2013-14; previously the measure was Fall to Spring) NWEA testing data as calculated by what is called a “value added measure” (VAM).
 This is a statistical metric designed to account for important student variables (for example, poverty or IEP status) and attribute the remaining difference in initial and ending student test scores to the teacher.
 Value added scores are determined through a normal distribution scale.
 CPS will not use value added on performance tasks.

-What does the research say about value added?
+What does the research say about the use of value added measures (VAM) for teacher evaluation?

-Student attendance, the number of hours a teacher sees a student, varying school climates, the percentage of homeless students in a school, the number of students with serious family issues—all of these are among the variables that can make a difference in student test scores and in the amount of class time a teacher is able to spend strictly on academics.
-Although CTU has brought these issues to the attention of CPS repeatedly, they have not addressed them concretely.
+Student attendance, the number of hours a teacher sees a student, varying school climates, the percentage of homeless students in a school, the number of students with serious family issues are among the myriad of variables that can make a difference in student test scores and in the amount of class time a teacher is able to spend strictly on academics.
+Therefore, all of these factors ultimately impact how well a teacher can perform his/her job.
+Although CTU has brought these issues to the attention of CPS repeatedly, they have not addressed them concretely as they relate to teacher evaluation.

 What is the role played by “Instructional Effectiveness Specialists”?

-What if a principal is out to get me?
+What if I feel that a principal is out to get me using the evaluation process?

-If you receive an Unsatisfactory rating or your second Developing rating, you can appeal your rating to a panel of educators agreed upon by CTU and CPS.
+If you receive an Unsatisfactory rating or your second Developing rating (and your overall point score goes down), you can appeal your rating to an Appeals panel of educators agreed upon by CTU and CPS.
+Grievances can also be filed in cases where proper evaluation procedure was not followed.
+CTU staff can also work with individual teachers, PPCs, PPLCs and members to implement other strategies to push for fair evaluation.

 CTU was able to push CPS on several issues.
-Our participation in the negotiations helped create a plan that is better for teachers than what CPS initially proposed.
+Our participation in the negotiations (and the strike of 2012) helped create a plan that is better for teachers than what CPS initially proposed.

-- CPS initially wanted to evaluate every teacher every year.
-Now, only PATs and tenured teachers with Unsatisfactory or Developing ratings will be evaluated every year.
+- CPS initially wanted to evaluate every teacher every year, starting in the 2012-13 school year.
+Now, only PATs and tenured teachers with Unsatisfactory or Developing ratings will be evaluated every year, and tenured teachers were not evaluated in 2012-13.

-What professional development will be associated with the new evaluation plan?
+What professional development is available for the new evaluation plan?

 Shouldn’t CPS be held accountable too?